desmos-labs/desmos/docs/developers/msgs/create-relationship.md

 # `MsgCreateRelationship`
-This message allows you to create a mono directional relationship with a specified user.
+This message allows you to create a relationship between the signer and a specified user.
-Mono directional relationships are like the follow of today's social networks.

 ## Structure
 ```json